-- woodland on floodplains' and theoretically in places visitors and dogs could stray from the designated paths into this habitat. - 5.5.14.
+- on floodplains' and theoretically in places visitors and dogs could stray from the designated paths into this habitat. - 5.5.9.
 However, access overall is limited by a minimal number of off-road parking spaces (approximately 10-15 at Cothill, close to Parsonage Moor and only 3-4 at Lashford Lane), though parking on residential streets and other public areas is possible.
 The majority of access is however likely to be through walking or cycling.
 Where footpaths exist at Parsonage Moor and Lashford Lane, off-path access is restricted in places by fencing, whilst Parsonage Moor has signs and gates/stiles restricting access for dog walkers.
-Parsonage Moor also lacks a circular walk, with only a small section of board walk over marshy ground which again limits the number of people likely to enter the Fen. - 5.5.15.
+Parsonage Moor also lacks a circular walk, with only a small section of board walk over marshy ground which again limits the number of people likely to enter the Fen. - 5.5.10.
 Part of the SAC is a National Nature Reserve so access is managed.
-Natural England and the Oxford Conservation Volunteers undertake footpath management/improvement specifically to ensure that people are discouraged from travelling 'off-track'. - 5.5.16.
+Natural England and the Oxford Conservation Volunteers undertake footpath management/improvement specifically to ensure that people are discouraged from travelling 'off-track'. - 5.5.11.
+In addition to the National Nature Reserve, parts of the SAC are also Berkshire, Buckinghamshire & Oxfordshire Wildlife Trust reserves (Parsonage Moor and Lashford Lane). - 5.5.12.
 Moreover, under-grazing and a lack of trampling appear to have historically been more of a problem at this site than excessive trampling.
-Recreational pressure is not recognised as a threat to the site under its Site Improvement Plan. - 5.5.17.
-In addition to the National Nature Reserve, parts of the SAC are also Berkshire, Buckinghamshire & Oxfordshire Wildlife Trust (BBOWT) reserves (Parsonage Moor and Lashford Lane). - 5.5.18.
-Nonetheless, BBOWT have identified that dog walking, dogs off leads, dog fouling and scaring of livestock do contribute to management difficulties on nature reserves including those at Cothill Fen.
-They have expressed an opinion regarding the site allocation at Dalton Barracks that "signage and fencing have limited effects on deterring people and...[we] are unconvinced that increased visitor numbers will be able to be fully mitigated through management."
-Therefore, mitigation for recreational pressure on the SAC from development at Dalton Barracks will depend on the "quantum of development, the masterplanning, the creation of green infrastructure links, and the design of the space."
-BBOWT have expressed a willingness to assist in the masterplanning process, and it is recommended that partnership working should take place in order to provide confidence that the delivery of the allocation is able to avoid likely significant effects on Cothill Fen SAC through increased recreational pressure. - 5.5.19.
-New development at Dalton Barracks (Core Policies 4a, 8a and 8b) and South East of Marcham (Core Policies 4a and 8a) should be required to provide details, in line with LPP1 CP45 (Green Infrastructure), of how the project will deliver accessible natural greenspace, or where this is not possible, how it will contribute to "the delivery of new Green Infrastructure and/or the improvement of existing assets" Such greenspace will provide added confidence that residents of the development can be recreationally self-sufficient without needing to place an undue burden on the few parts of Cothill Fen SAC that are potentially vulnerable to a significant increase in recreation.
-Given the proximity of the Dalton Barracks site to the SAC it will also be a useful precaution that any green infrastructure delivery or contribution fulfils the criterion of "at least one accessible 20 hectare site within two kilometres of home" and that this be in addition to Cothill Fen SAC. - 5.5.20.
+Recreational pressure is not recognised as a threat to the site under its Site Improvement Plan. - 5.5.13.
+New development at Dalton Barracks (Core Policies 4a, 8a and 8b) and North East and South East of Marcham (Core Policies 4a and 8a) should be required to provide details, in line with LPP1 CP45 (Green Infrastructure), of how the project will deliver accessible natural greenspace, or where this is not possible, how it will contribute to "the delivery of new Green Infrastructure and/or the improvement of existing assets" Such greenspace will provide added confidence that residents of the development can be recreationally self-sufficient without needing to place an undue burden on the few parts of Cothill Fen SAC that are potentially vulnerable to a significant increase in recreation.
+Given the proximity of the Dalton Barracks site to the SAC it will also be a useful precaution that any green infrastructure delivery or contribution fulfils the criterion of "at least one accessible 20 hectare site within two kilometres of home" and that this be in addition to Cothill Fen SAC. - 5.5.14.
 Core Policy 8b does provide details of project-specific measures that will aid in mitigating any potential effects of development at Dalton barracks on the SAC.
-These include:
+These include: - The Council will continue to work with...Natural England and other relevant stakeholders to prepare a comprehensive development framework for the site; - The development is in accordance with and makes the necessary contributions to a comprehensive landscape plan for the whole site, including the provision of a Country Park of at least 80 hectares; and - In considering proposals for new development and redevelopment it should be demonstrated that there would be no adverse impact on Cothill Fen SAC and protection for the SSSI located to the west of the site.